amandacoddington/WorldLifeExpectancy/README.md

 This project aims to analyze global life expectancy data to identify trends, disparities, and influencing factors across different regions and populations.

 **Methodology:**
-Using a comprehensive dataset sourced from reputable organizations such as the World Health Organization (WHO) and the World Bank, we will perform statistical analyses to examine life expectancy figures across various countries.
+Using a comprehensive dataset sourced from reputable organizations such as the World Health Organization (WHO) and the World Bank, I will perform statistical analyses to examine life expectancy figures across various countries.
 The analysis will include:

 1. **Descriptive Statistics:** Summary of average life expectancies, ranges, and distributions.
 2. **Comparative Analysis:** Cross-country comparisons to highlight disparities based on geographic, economic, and social factors.